khofstadter/CS220-AU-navigating-the-digital-world/README.md

 ASH: Wed 1-2 pm Lab G

 <br>

 The information in this repository expands on the [module description](https://github.com/krisztian-hofstadter-tedor/CS220-AU-navigating-the-digital-world/blob/main/assets/doc/CS220-4-and-CS220-5-AU%20-%20Krisztian%20Hofstadter-Mod%20Des%20FINAL%20(1).pdf).

+## quick links

 The **weekly outline** of the seminars/workshops is in the [syllabus](syllabus.md).

+The [digital portfolio template](https://github.com/krisztian-hofstadter-tedor/CS220-AU-portfolio) explains what you need to submit and how in detail.

 <br>